shielamms/half-full-stack/programming-tips/_posts/2023-03-08-cache-what-you-scrape.md

 This should print out your mongodb connection details if your connection is working normally.

-### Use a wrapper function to cache the output of a function
+## Use a wrapper function to cache the output of the scraper

 Recall that our IMDB Scraper class has a `scrape()` function that we can call whenever we want to re-scrape data from a website.
 We'd want to just retain this function as it is, and just extend it with a caching functionality.
 Enter **decorators**!
 Basically, we'd want something like the code below, where the `scrape()` function's implementation is left untouched.
 We then just decorate it with a wrapper function that's arbitrarily called `cache_me()`, which takes in as a parameter an arbitrary name of the cache in which to store the output of the `scrape()` function.